RISE-UNIBAS/humanities_data_benchmark/README.md

 ## 1. Overview

 ### 1.1.
 Terminology
+- **Adhoc-Test**: A specific instance of a benchmark run which is only run once with the run-tests-tool CLI for testing reasons.
 - **Benchmark**: A task for models to perform, consisting of images, ground truths, prompts, dataclasses, and scoring functions.
 Each benchmark is stored in a separate directory.
+- **Configured Test**: A specific instance of a benchmark run with a particular configuration (ID, provider, model, temperature, role description, prompt file, dataclass).
 - **Dataclass**: Pydantic models for structured output, supported across all providers.
 - **Ground Truth**: The correct answer used to evaluate the model's response.
 - **Image**: Visual input for the task.
 Images are paired with ground truth files.